danzinger/grav-theme-rana/README.md

 # Rana Theme

 The **Rana** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-It is inspired by the amazing [Learn2](https://github.com/getgrav/grav-theme-learn2) Theme, but keeps things more simple.
-It is highly recommended to use the [breadcrumbs plugin](https://github.com/getgrav/grav-plugin-breadcrumbs).
-Breadcrumbs are then automatically rendered in the Navbar.
+To see the full capabilities of this theme, it is highly recommended to use the [breadcrumbs plugin](https://github.com/getgrav/grav-plugin-breadcrumbs) as well as [TNT-Search Plugin](https://github.com/trilbymedia/grav-plugin-tntsearch).

 ![Rana](assets/readme-screenshot.jpg)

 ## Description

-A simple app-like mobile first and content-focused Grav Theme.
+A simple app-like mobile first and content-focused Grav Theme which is also optimized for large screens.

 # Installation